leonardopliski/react-antd-todo/README.md

 - A better JavaScript ES6 syntax ( arrow functions, ternary operators, object destructuring and others! )
 - React ( Presentational and Container Components )
 - Redux ( State Management with our action creators, reducers, and store )
+- Redux persist ( A great tool to persist and rehydrate redux store )
 - Ant Design for a better UX & UI with Responsive Web Design
 - SASS ( using node-sass into our application managing styles becomes easy )
 - Yarn ( A fast and asynchronous dependency manager for our projects )